-Pay vs. Performance - 2022
+Pay vs. Performance

-Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose the correlation between executive pay and Company performance for the years ended December 31, 2022, 2021 and 2020.
-The disclosure includes an analysis of compensation for our Principal Executive Officer ("PEO"), Dr. Watts, and the average of total compensation for the non-PEO NEOs, Mr. Krognes, and Drs.
+Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose the correlation between executive pay and Company performance for the years ended December 31, 2023, 2022, 2021, and 2020.
+The disclosure includes an analysis of compensation for our Principal Executive Officer ("PEO"), Dr. Watts, and the average of total compensation for the non-PEO NEOs.
+The Non-PEO NEOs included for purposes of calculating the average amounts in each of 2020, 2021 and 2022 are Mr. Krognes, and Drs.
+Schuth and Ho and in 2023 are Drs.
 Schuth and Ho.